DynamicDeepSKY/astroid_doc/source/basic.rst

 Changing WIFI SSID and Pass
 ---------------------------

+* Using this option is currently not recommanded due to a bug.
+Don't use this option until there is further notice.

 The default Wifi SSID is DDS_DIRECT but you can change it what ever you want.
 Just go to the system setup and type SSID and Pass you want and press set button.